 Modern companies know the importance of corporate social responsibility (CSR).
 Many of them are actively looking for charitable activities that can enhance their reputation, suit their schedule and fulfil their employee engagement requirements – but are companies really offering what charities need?

-Whilst a ‘fun team day out’ volunteering is one of the most popular charitable activities companies seek for, 40% of charities admit that they do not benefit from unskilled short-term activities.
+Whilst a fun ‘team day out’ volunteering style is one of the most popular charitable activities companies engage in, 40% of charities admit that they do not benefit from unskilled short-term activities.
 60% of charities do not support group unskilled volunteering and almost 30% don’t have the infrastructure to cope.
-The startling results revealed by our UK pilot study supports the findings of a think thank NPC (NPC_CSR): 50% of charities have taken company volunteers they did not actually need, out of fear that they might upset their company partners.
+The startling results revealed by our UK pilot study supports the findings of think thank NPC (NPC_CSR) which suggests that 50% of charities have taken company volunteers they did not actually need, out of fear that they might upset their company partners.

 Any company working with a charity should be seriously concerned about the above findings.
 Why should their employees want to volunteer if their effort makes little positive impact or, in the worst-case scenario, becomes a burden to the charities?

 We at whatCharity.com are equally concerned with the mismatch between what companies are offering and what charities truly need.
-Whether you call it CSR, corporate citizenship, company citizenship or purpose-driven organisation, we all want the same – to create a positive impact on the environment the company operates in and a united sense of purpose within the company.
-Doing good should not be complicated and here are three tips from us to guarantee a company volunteering experience that is meaningful both to the employees and to the charities:
+Whether you call it CSR, corporate citizenship, company citizenship or purpose-driven organisation, we all want the same thing – to create a positive impact on the partner organisation and a united sense of purpose within the company.
+Doing good should not be complicated, and here are three tips from us to guarantee a company volunteering experience that is meaningful both to the employees and to the charities:

 1. Connect with local charities